Muhammad: Legacy of a Prophet

 Muhammad: Legacy of a Prophet is a PBS documentary film about the life of the Islamic prophet Muhammad based on historical records and on the stories of living American Muslims who call Muhammad the Messenger of God.
 It was produced in 2002 by Alex Kronemer and Michael Wolfe of Unity Productions Foundation and Kikim Media.

 Content

-The film takes viewers not only to the Arabian desert and ancient Middle Eastern sites where Muhammad's story unfolded, but also into the homes, mosques and workplaces of some of America's estimated 7 million Muslims to discover the many ways in which they follow Muhammad's example.
+The film explores Arabian desert and ancient Middle Eastern sites to explore the story of Muhammad.
+The film also focuses on America's estimated 7 million Muslims and how Islam impacts their daily lives.
 Scholars on Islam provide historical context and critical perspective.

 Appearances

 Among the people in the film, the following are included: